 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
-We also plan to conduct clinical development of ispinesib for breast cancer and SB-743921 for non-Hodgkin's lymphoma.
-We expect to incur significant research and development expenses as we advance the research and development of our cardiac myosin activators for the treatment of heart failure, continue human clinical trials of CK-1827452 in 2007, pursue our other early stage research programs in multiple therapeutic areas and continue to refine and apply our existing and future proprietary drug discovery technologies.
+We also plan to conduct clinical development of CK-1827452 for heart failure and SB-743921 for non-Hodgkin's lymphoma and to conduct clinical development of ispinesib for breast cancer.
+We expect to incur significant research and development expenses as we advance the research and development of our other cardiac myosin activators for the treatment of heart failure, pursue our other early stage research programs in multiple therapeutic areas and continue to refine and apply our existing and future proprietary drug discovery technologies.